malik-hasan/Identifying-depression-with-NLP/README.md

 # Identifying-depression-with-NLP
- Using NLP Sentiment analysis and statistics we identified trends in Twitter data indicative of depression for early intervention
+ Using NLP Sentiment analysis and statistics we identified trends in Twitter data indicative of depression for the purpose of early intervention